If you are a new mother, you may be wondering if it is safe to take hair, skin, and nail vitamins while breastfeeding.

 Hair, Skin and Nails Vitamins From a Healthy and Balanced Diet

 There are plenty of ways to get your daily dose of vitamins, but did you know that there are natural sources of hair, nail, and skin vitamins?
+We’ve done a detailed guide to the best foods for a new mom here.

 Here are a few foods that are rich in these essential nutrients to help stop postpartum hair loss: